LiskHQ/lisk-node/README.md

 1. Ensure you have an Ethereum L1 full node RPC available (not Lisk), and set the `OP_NODE_L1_ETH_RPC` and the `OP_NODE_L1_BEACON` variables (within the `.env.*` files, if using docker-compose).
 If running your own L1 node, it needs to be synced before the Lisk node will be able to fully sync.
 2. Please ensure that the environment file relevant to your network (`.env.sepolia`, or `.env.mainnet`) is set for the `env_file` properties within `docker-compose.yml`.
 By default, it is set to `.env.mainnet`.
 3. Please ensure to set `CLIENT` before starting the node (available options are geth and reth).
+By default, it is set to `geth`.
 4. Run:

 ```